Car Accidents On Sydney Roads

 How About This Weather?

-There comes times when Sydney cops some really incredible weather, and let’s be honest, at the best of times our peak hour traffic is nothing to write home about.
+There come times when Sydney cops some really incredible weather, and let’s be honest, at the best of times our peak hour traffic is nothing to write home about.

 Sydney’s weather throws in some dangerous variables which can create hazardous conditions to drive in.
 It’s always the smarter idea to slow down in bad weather, take your time, and if possible, avoid any driving until the weather slows down.
 When it rains in Sydney, Southside Towing’s tow trucks and tilt trays suddenly become VERY busy.